LiamMorrow/Visual-Studio-Power-Mode/README.md

 ###Known Issues
 Settings don't load when visual studio is opened, working on it.
 For now, just open and close options.

-Thanks to Parnic for his work and providing the build
+Thanks to Parnic and JeanPhilippeKernel for their work and providing the build

 ##Link to built Extension:
 https://visualstudiogallery.msdn.microsoft.com/936788cc-7213-4d48-93ae-045694781214